scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 However, the path choice of the endpoint may possibly be exploited by an attacker to create intermittent congestion with a relatively low send rate.
 The attacker can exploit the latency differences of the available paths, sending at precisely timed intervals to cause short, synchronized bursts of packets near the victim.

 **Note** SCION does not protect against two other types of DoS attacks, namely transport protocol attacks and application layer attacks.
 Such attacks are out of SCION's scope although additional information contained in the SCION header enables more targeted filtering, e.g. by ISD, AS or path length.

-# Interoperability: SCION IP Gateway {#sig}

-The SCION IP Gateway (SIG) enables IP packets to be tunneled over SCION to support communication between hosts that do not run a SCION implementation.
-A SIG acts as a router from the perspective of IP, whilst acting as SCION endpoint from the perspective of the SCION network.
-It is typically deployed inside the same AS-internal network as its non-SCION hosts, or at the edge of an enterprise network.
-Tunneling IP traffic over SCION requires a pair of SIGs: at the ingress and egress points of the SCION network.

-IP tunneling over SCION is an application from the perspective of the Data Plane and is outwith the scope of this document.

 # IANA Considerations